Keshawk025/qr-attendance-ai-v2/README.md

 - Admin login inside the desktop app
 - Device-session viewer for seeing which student is attached to which device
 - Device reassignment for restoring a student to a new phone
-- Device revoke action for clearing a student’s current device binding
+- Device revoke action for clearing a student's current device binding
 - Maintenance cleanup action for expiring inactive sessions and cleaning old exports
 - Audit log viewer for checking login, attendance, and admin activity
 - Automatic backend launch from the desktop app so it behaves like one installed desktop product